 Photography by Brian Moody

 Less than an hour after Bob was murdered, I stood in the emergency ward beside his body, overwhelmed by a sense of peace, knowing that wherever Bob was now, it was much safer than the place he had just been.
-Then I went home to tell my four-year-old twins, Emma and Sam, that their Daddy was dead.
+Then I went home to tell my four-year-old twins, Amelia and Sam, that their Daddy was dead.
 I looked into their eyes and knew that I could not allow their lives to become dominated by their father’s death.
 I promised them and I promised myself that underneath the horror of what had just happened we would find a gift.